cockroachdb/docs/src/current/v23.2/work-with-virtual-clusters.md

 When connected to a virtual cluster from the DB Console:

-- Most pages and views are scoped to the virtual cluster.
-By default the DB Console displays only metrics about that virtual cluster, and excludes metrics for other virtual clusters and the system virtual cluster.
-To allow the DB Console to display system-level metrics from within a virtual cluster, you can grant the virtual cluster the `can_view_node_info` permission.
+- Most pages and views are scoped to a virtual cluster.
+By default the DB Console displays only metrics about the virtual cluster you are connected to, and excludes metrics for the system virtual cluster.
+To allow the DB Console to display system-level metrics from within the virtual cluster, you can grant the virtual cluster the `can_view_node_info` permission.

 - DB Console pages related to SQL activity and jobs are visible only from the virtual cluster.